patrikuniri/Eksperimentalni-Rad/README.md

 Instructions how to run benchmark

-1. Open a in the directory containing the docker-compose.yml
+1. Open terminal in the directory containing the docker-compose.yml
 2. Run the following command to start docker:

 	docker-compose up -d